Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Natural-Specification-Format.md

 ## User Documentation

-The above documentation will produce the following user documentation json file as output:
+The above documentation will produce the following user documentation JSON file as output:

 ```
 {